1. Introduction – A Safe Transition to Campus

 The current Northern Ireland Executive guidance indicates that work that can be done from home should still be done from home.
-Managers need to identify which activities require staff to be on campus, either for operational or student-facing reasons.
+Staff whose role does not involve or support the direct provision of services to students, staff or research and who can work remotely, should continue to do so.
 Queen's has a duty of care and a legal obligation to identify and manage risks to ensure that the workplace is sufficiently safe to return to work.
-It is vital that there is a clear dialogue between managers and their staff so that personal circumstances, challenges and concerns, including but not limited to health and wellbeing, caring responsibilities, travel, safety in the work place etc, can be raised and taken into account.
+It is vital that there is a clear dialogue between managers and their staff so that personal circumstances, challenges and concerns, including but not limited to health and wellbeing, caring responsibilities, travel, safety in the work place etc. can be raised and taken into account.
 Flexibility will be required on both sides to accommodate different working times or schedules as ways of managing some of these issues, where possible.

 The resources in this document are designed to support managers who are transitioning staff back on campus as lock down measures ease.
 Even with these measures in place, the return to campus must be structured so that social distancing can be respected and maintained.
 It is also acknowledged that during the transition there will be a combination of on campus and remote working with managers responsible for virtual teams.

 While the Head of School is the Line Manager for academic staff, it is recognised that for the return to campus process, it may not be feasible for the Head of School to deliver on the manager responsibilities set out in this document.
 The Head of School is therefore responsible for identifying the appropriate member(s) of staff who can carry out this role during the transition and to communicate these arrangements with individual members of staff.
 The Deputy Head of School, PDR Reviewer, Dean of Education, SWAN Champion or other individuals, will be engaged by the Head of School to provide advice in this process, and to help to organise the work patterns of staff as appropriate.
 A staff member can raise direct with the Head of School any concerns about the proposed pairing.